-Come along as I repair and restore this beautiful Thorens TD-125 Mark 2 which sat non-functional in a pile of dust and dirt for many years.
+Come along as I repair and restore a beautiful Thorens TD-125 Mark 2 turntable that gathered dust and dirt for many years.

 Issues